-Is it clear how the locality addresses threats or constraints facing the local firms/industries and businesses?
-Yes Are key economic partners identified?
+Is it clear how the locality addresses threats or constraints Yes facing the local firms/industries and businesses?
+Are key economic partners identified?
 Strong/weak network identified and analyzed?
 Yes Is there a stakeholder analysis depicting potential networks, partnerships, resources that could be developed?
 Yes Are the strategic programmes responsive to the unique conditions of the locality?
 Yes Is there a specific programme seeking to transform local tourism players?
 Yes C.5.1.5 Is there a specific programme targeting emerging farmers? (unleashing agric potential/productive use of land?
-No 0.5.1.5 Is there a specific programme targeting to improve competitiveness of SMMEs/Cooperatives in the key sector in the locality?
+No C.5.1.5 Is there a specific programme targeting to improve competitiveness of SMMEs/Cooperatives in the key sector in the locality?
 Yes Is there a specific programme targeting informal economy?
 Yes Is there a specific economic programme targeting Vulnerable groups (women, youth and the disabled)?
 Yes EPWP, CWP Are the sectors that will generate jobs specified?
 Yes Are there any catalytic projects identified?
 Yes N12 development East and West, smart city, airport development.
 C.5.1.6 Are the number of permanent and temporary jobs per sector indicated?
 Yes Are there any temporary jobs indicated?
 Yes Is there a plan/mechanism in place to ensure that these jobs (decent) are sustainable?
 Yes C.5.1.7 Has the municipality reflected green job creation initiatives?
 No Role of the municipality:Policy/regulatory enviroment Is there an adopted Informal Economy Policy?
 Yes Is there an investment/retention policy? (incentive) No C.5.1.8 Is there a public database for municipal land?
-Yes Municipal Department of Land Affairs 0.5.1.0 Is there a database for all active/registered SMMEs and Cooperatives?
+Yes Municipal Department of Land Affairs 0.0.1.0 Is there a database for all active/registered SMMEs and Cooperatives?
 Yes Is there policy regulating (permits, zoning) for street vendors?
 Yes Town planning

 Is there a plan in place to mobilise private sector resources?
 Yes

-Is there a budget for Research and Development?
+earch and Development?
 No

-Capacity of the municipality
+Capacity of th ality

-C.5.1.9 Is there an LED unit?
+Is there an LEI Yes

+nstraints or challenges identified?
 Yes

-Are there any capacity constraints or challenges identified?
-Yes

-stitutional arrangements in place?
+titutional arrangements in place?
 No

-(MOUs, co-funding agreements, partnership with research
+(MOUs, co-fur iding agree ments, partnership with research

-institutions)
+C.5.1.9 institutions)

-eds identified?
-Yes
+Are there any Yes

-Is the LED pla No
+Is the LED plai No

-o track progress and effectiveness?
+track progress and effectiveness?
 No

-What action plan has been put in place to address the AG
+en put in place to address the AG

-concerns?
-(Audit response must be attached)
+e must be attached)

-In the past financial year has your municipality been Yes NDPG and SLP's From the Mines
+ear has your municipality been Yes NDPG and SLP's From the Mines

-C.5.1.10 able to leverage private sector funding / resources to
+C.5.1.10 e sector funding / resources to

-0.01.10 implement LED projects or catalytic projects?
+0.0 implement LED projects or catalytic projects?
 (Donor

-funding inclu
+funding included)

 C.5.2.1 Are the 3 priorities per ward Yes IDP Document.

 reflected in the Situational

 0.5.0.0 Analysis?
-Yes
+No. IDD I

-C.5.2.2 Is there an analysis of the Health and Education sectors in the res IDP document
+C.5.2.2 Is there an analysis of the Health Yes IDP document

+and Education sectors in the

-Situational Analysis?
+C.5.2.3 Situational Analysis?
+NIS

 C.5.2.3 Are safety & security, as well as No

-Social 0.5.2.5 nation building & Social NO

-C.5.2 Development Cohesion, analysed in the
+C.5.2 Social Development nation building & Social Cohesion, analysed in the

 Development Situational Analysis?

-C.5.2.4 Is there a Municipal Safety Plan Νο
+C.5.2.4 Is there a Municipal Safety Plan No

-0.01211 in place?
+0.5.2.4 in place?
+NO

 C.5.2.5 Does the Situational Analysis No

-reflect an analysis of community
+0.5.2.5 reflect an analysis of community NO

 development, with a particular

 focus on vulnerable groups?

+Tocus off vullterable groups: